 study, your child may need to sleep in a special lab.
 While sleeping, he or she will

 Electrical activity of the heart

-Oxygen, and often carbon dioxide, content in the blood
+Oxygen and often carbon dioxide content in the blood

-Chest and abdominal wall movement
+Movement of the chest and abdominal wall

 Amount of air flowing through the nose and mouth

 may refer your child to a sleep expert for more evaluation.
 Sometimes sleep apnea

 testing may be done with a device used in your own home.

 How is obstructive sleep apnea treated in a child?